 Near midfield on the following possession, the Crusaders faced fourth down and 5.
 A rush by Andrew Walker off a fake punt was not enough to give Rice the critical first down with less than 30 seconds to go in the match.
 Providence received the ball and promptly completed a 22-yard pass that brought them to the Rice 24-yard line with 18.5 seconds remaining.
 After a 1-yard run by Hoffmeister, the Celtics called their final timeout with 9.1 seconds remaining.
 On 2nd down and 9, their field goal attempt came up short, and thrust the http://www.hexicamaerials.com/buy-levitra-on-line game into overtime.

 Providence received the first chance to score in OT.
 On 4th down and 1, the Crusader defense denied the Celtics run attempt and kept them out of the endzone.
 The offense nearly won the game on the ensuing possession, but Tieman’s 13-yard field goal try on 4th down went wide left and fertilityroad.com missed.
 The offense received the ball right back to start double overtime.
 This time, Martez Walker converted his 1-yard rush for his third touchdown, and after Tieman’s PAT, Rice went up 38-31 and needed only one defensive stop to seal the win.

 They got stop when Stull snatched the ball on second down and 6.
 Cornerback Ryan McGaha, when asked about the defense’s struggles, said, “We let up a couple big plays.
 But we thought about it.
-[In OT] We executed and knew what had to we like it be done.
+[In OT] We executed and knew what had to be done.
 We came out on top.”
-The (4-2) Crusaders travel to De La Salle next Friday where they will definitely need to play some intense defense if they hope to defeat the Meteors (4-2).
+The (4-2) Crusaders travel to we like it De La Salle next Friday where they will definitely need to play some intense defense if they hope to defeat the Meteors (4-2).